How to Predict Weather with Clouds? 10 Different Types of Clouds

 Pay attention to the middle and lower clouds over the next 24-48 hours to have a more accurate prediction.

-Cirrus clouds mean weather is good for another day or so, then changes will be coming.
-They are the highest level clouds and move slowly, often looking like wisps and "mares tails" high up.
+Cirrus clouds mean the weather is good for another day or so, but then changes will be coming.
+They are the highest-level clouds and move slowly, often looking like wisps and "mares tails" high up.

 If you spot cirrocumulus or altocumulus clouds in the clear sky, the weather should stay fair for the day but may bring wind and possible rain within 24 hours.

-When you predict weather with clouds, pay more attention to uniform as it sinks and creates more of a stratus cloud.
+When predicting weather by clouds, pay more attention to uniform as it sinks and creates more of a stratus cloud.
 If clouds begin turning grey, that means they are getting heavier and more likely to release moisture.

 Sometimes, the layer of high cloud appears with darker grey mid-level clouds underneath, this could be an indicator of wind or rain.